ECE-MDE/AUV-Fault-Detection/README.md

 ## Setting up the simulation
 - Open VSCode
-- Install the Dev Containers extension
+- Install the Dev Containers extension in VSCode
 - Install Docker from [here](https://docs.docker.com/get-docker/) or through `F1 > Dev Containers: Install Docker`
-- When prompted select "Reopen Container" popup or `F1 > Dev Containers: Rebuild and Reopen in Container`
+- Open the `AUV-Fault-Detection` folder in VSCode.
+When prompted select "Reopen Container" popup or `F1 > Dev Containers: Rebuild and Reopen in Container`
     - VSCode will create a Docker container with ROS installed, share your local `AUV-Fault-Detection` folder with the container, then connect to the container.
 This allows you to edit and run code inside the container as if it was your local computer.
 - In the container, `cd avl` and `./setup.sh`
     - VSCode will ask for your CMAR credentials, then pull the necessary git repos and their dependencies